 Check desired IDUs from the IDU Selection area.
 You can also click "Select All" or "Select Inverted" to check the IDUs.
 Parameter information of selected IDUs will be shown in the Settings area.
-Click "Set..." and click will be updated dialog box to select.
+Click "Set..." and click in the displayed dialog box to select.
 After you click "Set", the page will be updated to show the selected value.

-1.5.2.4 Other Functions
+5.2.4 Other Functions